-If you live in Newport Beach, Long Beach, Riverside or anywhere in Orange County you are likely already aware that your property is particularly prone to termites and termite damage, an inspection should be a regularly occurring activity for you, as these pests can do devastating amounts of damage in under two years.
+Whether you live in Newport Beach, Long Beach, Riverside or anywhere in Orange County you are likely already aware that your property is particularly prone to termites and termite damage, an inspection should be a regularly occurring activity for you, as these pests can do devastating amounts of damage in under two years.
 The best way to keep your beautiful home from becoming another victim of these vermin is prevention and immediate treatment.
 If you believe that you may be at risk of infestation or you think that there may already be something wiggling in the woodwork, contact us for a free home inspection, and one of our licensed inspectors will come out, identify problem areas, and go over which service we think may be the best for your particular situation.
 We regularly provide termite inspection for property management companies locally.

 When we come out to your home while it’s fun to come in with guns a-blazin’, we know that this is a stressful time and we try to leave your home as untouched as possible, so you aren’t left dealing with a huge mess after we’ve gone.
 Termites are incredibly destructive and can do major property damage, and if you’ve already suffered from their effects, the last thing you need is for someone to come in and cause a need for more maintenance and repairs within your home.